Arthurdale, West Virginia

 Arthurdale is an unincorporated community in Preston County, West Virginia, United States.
-It was built in 1933, at the height of the Depression as a social experiment to provide opportunities for unemployed local miners and farmers.
+It was built in 1933 at the height of the Great Depression as a social experiment to provide opportunities for unemployed local miners and farmers.
 Arthurdale was undertaken by the short-lived Subsistence Homesteads Division and with the personal involvement of First Lady Eleanor Roosevelt, who used her influence to win government approval for the scheme.

-The aim was to encourage self-sufficiency, and reduce dependence on both market forces and welfare provision.
-The experiment failed through a clash of ideologies.
-There was a strong emphasis on accommodating those most in need.
-Yet there also had to be qualifications to ensure that the community would be self-governed in a professional manner.
+The aim was to encourage self-sufficiency and reduce dependence on both market forces and welfare provision.
+The experiment failed through a clash of ideologies, between a strong emphasis on accommodating those most in need yet also having qualifications to ensure that the community would be self-governed in a professional manner.
 The entrepreneurial community spirit never took hold, and the project is generally remembered as a classic failure, though some of its original residents continued to defend its principles.

-Arthurdale is now classed as a historic district, with over 100 of the original buildings still standing, and a New Deal Museum.
+Arthurdale is now classed as a historic district, with over 100 of the original buildings still standing in addition to a New Deal museum.